MicrosoftDocs/winui-api/microsoft.ui.xaml.markup/markupextension_providevalue_1127722414.md

 protected virtual object ProvideValue (Microsoft.UI.Xaml.IXamlServiceProvider serviceProvider);
 -->

 ## -description

+Retrieves an object that is the value of the target service provider.

 ## -parameters

 ### -param serviceProvider

+The target service provider.

 ## -returns

+An object that is the value of the target service provider.

 ## -remarks

 ## -see-also

 ## -examples